Mapping between OpenERP resources and directories¶

-Each directory can either have the type Static or Folders per resource.
-A static directory, as with operating systems, is the classic directory that can contain a set of files.
-On the other hand, the directories linked to systems resources automatically possess sub-directories for each of the resource types defined in the parent directory.
+Each directory can either have the type Static or be linked to another resource.
+A static directory, as with Operating Systems, is the classic directory that can contain a set of files.
+The directories linked to systems resources automatically possess sub-directories for each of resource types defined in the parent directory.

 To keep them synchronized to the working language, directory names are not translatable.
 But OpenERP's demonstration data automatically creates directories in English.
-You can rename them through the menu Knowledge ‣ Configuration ‣ Document Management ‣ Directories.
+You can rename them through the menu Document Management ‣ Configuration ‣ Directories.

-For example, you can look at the directory shown in Documents ‣ Sales Order ‣ All Sales Order.
-You will see the directory for all the orders present in OpenERP that was created automatically by the system.
+For example you can look at the directory shown in Main Repository ‣ Sales Orders ‣ All Sales Orders.
+You'll see the directory for all the orders present in OpenERP that was created automatically by the system.

-Directories can follow a tree structure, like the tree of resources in OpenERP.
-For example, if you go to the directory Documents ‣ Projects you will see the structure of the analytic accounts.
+Directories can follow a tree like the tree of resources in OpenERP.
+For example if you go to the directory Main Repository ‣ Projects you'll see the structure of the analytic accounts.

 Domain : an event filtered so that it sees only a subset of the resources

 Tree structure : to show the resources hierarchically

 This is a very flexible approach because any modification of the resource in OpenERP is automatically reflected in the document management system.
 So when the quotation gets confirmed in OpenERP the directory no longer appears as a quotation through FTP access.